brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 The idea of log shipping replication is to transfer these log files to the replicas, that can then apply them to get the exact same result.

-The main limitation that we have when shipping these log is that, as it describe the changes at such a low level, we probably won't be able to replicate a log generated by a different version of the database, for example, as the way the data is physically stored may have changed.
+The main limitation that we have when shipping these logs is that, as it describes the changes at such a low level, we probably won't be able to replicate a log generated by a different version of the database, for example, as the way the data is physically stored may have changed.

 Another issue is that we cannot use multi-master replication with log shipping, as there's no way to unify multiple logs into one, and if data is changing in